Man's Mom Throws The Biggest Fit After He Refused To Name His Child According To Her Wishes

 By navigating naming conflicts with empathy and openness, parents can model constructive dialogue for their children, setting the stage for healthier relationships within the family unit.

 As a parent, you have a lot of choices to make, including what to name your child.
-You can come across a family member whose name you adore and who has unique significance for you.
+You may come across a family member whose name you adore and who has unique significance for you.

 Some might simply speak with a few of their elderly relatives just to get a nice name!
 People can latch onto something they've been doing for a few decades as a tradition, but you can just do you.